 Tagging contacts based on custom properties

 If you have identified contacts inside your member area or app using the identify method, and are sending custom properties to Gist, you can tag contacts if and when they match these custom properties.
-For instance, if adding new projects inside your app is important to you, then you can tag all contacts who have less than 3 projects in their account.
-Or you can tag contacts who have viewed your course completion page, or a plan upgrade page.
+For instance, if adding new projects inside your app is important, tag all contacts with less than three projects in their account.
+You can tag contacts who have viewed your course completion page or a plan upgrade page.

 Tagging contacts based on custom events

 If you are also tracking custom events on your website, you can also tag contacts based on which events they do on your website.
-For instance, if you're tracking the 'Sign up' button on your homepage, or 'Enter the classroom' on your course page, or a signup form on your contact page, you can then tag them appropriately so you can create dynamic segments out of these contacts.
+For instance, if you're tracking the 'Sign up' button on your homepage, or 'Enter the classroom' on your course page, or a signup form on your contact page, you can tag them appropriately to create dynamic segments out of these contacts.

 Tagging subscribers based on source of import

-When these contacts are added to Gist, their profiles will be automatically tagged with 'MailChimp' so you can use that information later on when communicating with them, or use it for internal review purposes.
+When these contacts are added to Gist, their profiles will be automatically tagged with 'MailChimp' so you can use that information later when communicating with them or for internal review purposes.

 Tagging contacts automatically

-If you would like to apply tags automatically to a contact based on what they do on your site, you can do so using automation rules.
-When you have multiple tags and a lot of contacts to apply these tags to... you can set up automation rules to tag these contacts.
+If you would like to automatically apply tags to a contact based on their activity on your site, you can do so using automation rules.
+When you have multiple tags to apply and many contacts, you can set up automation rules to tag these contacts.

 Important Guidelines for Tagging

-Moving from a list-based system to a tag-based system is a huge leap forward and definitely makes it a lot easier to manage your contact base.
-However, it is important to do some planning upfront on how you want to use tags to your advantage while avoiding overusing them so much that it would be a disadvantage.
-It is important that you invest the time now in the beginning and plan your tagging regimen so you can avoid the confusion and frustration that comes with managing complex contact data that only keeps growing as you keep growing every.
+Moving from a list-based system to a tag-based system is a huge leap forward and makes managing your contact base a lot easier.
+However, it is important to plan how to use tags to your advantage upfront while avoiding overusing them so much that it would be a disadvantage.
+It is important that you invest the time now in the beginning and plan your tagging regimen to avoid the confusion and frustration that comes with managing complex contact data that only keeps growing as you grow.

 Use tags only when needed

 Even though tags are extremely useful to organize your contacts better, you need to ensure that you follow a simple tagging system.
-You may be tempted to use tags for every little action or use property because it is natural to think that more data is always better because you would need that data someday in the future.
-But this often isn’t the case and using a lot of tags when there is no immediate need for them would result in complicating your tagging system unnecessarily, to the point where you can no longer use all the data you’ve collected.
+You may be tempted to use tags for every little action or use property because it is natural to think that more data is always better.
+After all, you will need that data someday in the future.
+But this often isn’t the case.
+Using many tags when there is no immediate need would complicate your tagging system unnecessarily, so you can no longer use all the data you’ve collected.

 Before you start tagging contacts or even before you create tags, you can plan the purposes of your tags, list them in a document, and review it.
 Whenever you want to create a new tag, see how it fits into your overall plan.